AlterThego/PVO-EcoMetrics/README.md

 ECOMETRICS: SOCIO-ECONOMIC PROFILE AND INVENTORY SYSTEM OF BENGUET PROVINCIAL VETERINARY OFFICE

 EcoMetrics is a a digital platform for socio-economic profiling and inventory management.
-This solution enhanced data accuracy, accessibility, and analysis capabilities, enabling the Bengetuet Provincial Veterinary Office (BPVO)and stakeholders to better understand:
+This solution enhanced data accuracy, accessibility, and analysis capabilities, enabling the Bengetuet Provincial Veterinary Office (BPVO)and stakeholders to better understand economic impacts, identify trends, and make data-driven decisions to support animal-based livelihoods in the province.

-- economic impacts,
-- identify trends,
-- and make data-driven decisions to support animal-based livelihoods in the province.

 Built with Laravel.
 An accessible, powerful, and provides tools required for large, robust applications powered by php.